 Without that big picture of what you want to accomplish, though, you have no idea which would or wouldn’t be suitable for you.
 They all sound like equally good ideas.

-You cannot make good decisions about where to spend time in your business, and you cannot accomplish your goals until you have a clear big picture strategy.
+You cannot make good decisions about where to spend time in your business, and you cannot accomplish your small business goals until you have a clear big picture strategy.
 Unless and until you have that, you’re always going to feel overwhelmed by options of what to do!
 As autonomous humans with unique circumstances and priorities, everyone’s big picture will be different, which means everyone’s strategy and combination of pieces will be different.
 Still, we all need to know how to select the right pieces for ourselves and our own businesses.

 Your picture will change, your goals will change, and you’ll need to know how to pick the right pieces to get to that new goal.
 This happens many times over the lifetime of your business.
 You need to know and understand how to build the strategy for whatever the picture currently is.
 Finding the correct pieces for your current goal is essential, but so is having the skills to know how to do that effectively in the future.
-Your goals will evolve, and there will always be a million options.
+Your small business goals will evolve, and there will always be a million options.

 It’s very easy to get distracted when you’re not sure what your big-picture strategy is, which is why nailing that down is the first step.
 Decide what you want to accomplish specifically, then build the plan to get there.
 Until you understand what you’re going for, everything will sound like a great idea, and you’ll keep adding those ideas to your list.
 It’s a distraction.